Reporting

 human-readable

-asrfrb > scan scanme.nmap.org --passive-only
+asrfrb > scan scan.example.test --passive-only

 Scan Overview